woals4815/woals4815/README.md

 # Hi, guys!
+## I majored in business administration but.. love to code!
-# I hope you can get a inspiration from my projects.
+## I hope you can get a inspiration from my projects.
-# And have a good day!☺️
+## And have a good day!☺️

 ## Tech Stack
 <p align="center">